penguinite/onbox/docs/design.md

 to the structure of the codebase.

 Users no longer have to worry about which database engine their binary is compiled for.
 And the whole setup process becomes way simpler
-I plan eventually on making friendly setup instructions for Pothole, if we kept on with this flawed idea then we would have to write 2 pages per distro.
+I plan eventually on making friendly setup instructions for Pothole, and if we kept on with this flawed idea then we would have to write 2 pages per distro, for each database engine.

-Package maintainers working with binary-only or hybrid software such as `apt`, `guix`, `dnf`, `pacman` and so on would have to provide 2 packages
+Package maintainers working with binary-only or hybrid package managers such as `apt`, `guix`, `dnf`, `pacman` and so on would have to provide 2 packages

 So, from now on, pothole only supports postgres irregardless of the `dbEngine` compile-time option.

+And also, `potholectl` has gotten quite stable, and it also has a couple of tools that make it easier to spin up a database container for pothole.
+So, development in Pothole with postgress is as simple as having docker installed and running a `potholectl` command.

 ### Database migrations